 If this is not an option you can always go and look at someone’s reviews.
 This might be on their website or on Google.
 You can see the amount of people that have recommended Quest Psychology by clicking the links above.

 3. Look For Experience

-Look for someone who has experience with the particular issue you need help with and ask them what approaches they would typically use to help that.
+Choose a psychologist with experience with the particular issue you need help with and ask them what approaches they would typically use to help that.
 You can check the National Institute of Clinical Excellence’s guidelines for what they recommend working with each problem.
 This gives you the foundation for being able to identify what type of therapies might be useful for you.

 4. Places to Look

 There are a range of tools you can use to find a psychologist near you.
 The most commonly used is Google and other search engines.
 Other reputable sources are Psychology Today and the Counselling Directory.

 Connection is important and giving your potential psychologist a call and asking them a few questions will provide an opportunity to get a ‘feel’ for them.
 With a believed 60% of therapeutic change occurring solely due to the relationship rather than the type of therapy it is important that you meet with someone you connect with.
 A couple of useful questions to ask are:

 - Do you have space to take on new clients?